 Cases and Case Erector

-• RSC style case is the most commonly used case and has four flaps top and bottom with overlapping major and minor flaps.
-Edges touch on folded flaps (no gap between folded flaps)
+- RSC style case is the most common: four flaps top and bottom with overlapping major/minor flaps (edges touch when folded—no gap).

 Other questions include:

-Will you require one or more case erectors to build cases for the case packer and meet the production rate?
+- Will you require one or more case erectors to meet rate?

 Palletizer

-Once we know what the product looks like and what the case it is being loaded into looks like, we can move on to pallet patterns for palletizing.
-TOPS sheets or similar data are required for each SKU.
-Data on those sheets typically include:
+Once we know the product and case details, we can move to pallet patterns.
+TOPS sheets (or similar) are typically required for each SKU and often include:

-These sheets do not typically include case production rates for each SKU.
-A spreadsheet with case rate for every SKU included in the TOPS sheets is required to properly size your palletizer capacity.
+These sheets don’t usually include production rates per SKU.
+A spreadsheet of case rate for every SKU in the TOPS sheets is needed to properly size palletizer capacity.

 Environment

-In conclusion, many of our customers’ systems are not cost-justified based on labor alone; there are usually other cost parameters or increased production opportunities that make the project cost justifiable.
-Having a qualified robotic integrator visit your site will provide valuable insight into these areas of your operation.
+In conclusion, many customer systems are not cost-justified on labor alone—there are usually other cost parameters and production opportunities that make automation a smart decision.

-Contact us so we can help you discover how robots can perform picking, packing, and palletizing with greater flexibility, efficiency, and accuracy than manual operations.
+Contact us and we’ll help you explore how robots can perform picking, packing, and palletizing with greater flexibility, efficiency, and accuracy than manual operations.